biowasm/aioli/README.md

 import Aioli from "@biowasm/aioli";
 ```

+### Using biowasm without a CDN

-Note that even if you import Aioli locally, the WebAssembly modules will still be downloaded from the biowasm CDN unless you download those assets locally and specify their path using `urlPrefix`—see [the Advanced section](#Advanced) for details
+Note that even if you import Aioli locally with `npm`, the WebAssembly modules will still be downloaded from the biowasm CDN unless you download those assets locally and specify their path using `urlPrefix`:

+# FIXME: Which files to download (script?)
+# FIXME: How to set path/to/wasm

 ## Aioli Configuration